Shneur Zalman of Liadi: Music

 Shneur Zalman composed a number of Hassidic melodies.
-Some accompany certain prayers, others are sung to Biblical verses or are melodies without words.
-Depending on the tune they are meant to arouse joy, spiritual ecstasy or teshuvah.
-One special melody, commonly referred to as The Alter Rebbe's Niggun or Dalet Bovos, is reserved by Chabad Hassidim for ushering a groom and bride to their wedding canopy and other select occasions.
+Some accompany specific prayers, others are sung to Biblical verses or are melodies without words.
+Depending on the tune, they are meant to arouse joy, spiritual ecstasy, or teshuvah.
+One particular melody, commonly referred to as The Alter Rebbe's Niggun or Dalet Bovos, is reserved by Chabad Hassidim for ushering a groom and bride to their wedding canopy and other select occasions.

 Other

 Shneur Zalman's other works include: